Another Word For USE_OF

 bat

-Noun : Any of the flying mammals of the order Chiroptera, usually small and nocturnal, insectivorous or frugivorous.
+Noun : Any flying mammal of the order Chiroptera, usually small and nocturnal, insectivorous or frugivorous.

 Noun : A club made of wood or aluminium used for striking the ball in sports such as baseball, softball and cricket.